External French Doors Safety Advice

 The glass means that everyone can look in to my home – isn’t that unsafe?

 Well, you could say the same about every ground floor window in your house, couldn’t you?
 What steps do you take to prevent the whole neighbourhood looking in through your other windows?
 You can do the same with your French doors, but just on a grander scale.
 This opens up all kinds of interior design possibilities for your room.
 Swish, full-length curtains will keep in the warm and keep out inquisitive passers-by during the evening.
-When you want to take full advantage of all that natural light during the daytime, you can hang traditional net curtains or go for the more modern take on them with voile panels, which can also be bought in an array of colours rather than just cream or white.
+When you want to take full advantage of all that natural light pouring in through your patio doors during the daytime, you can hang traditional net curtains or go for the more modern take on them with voile panels, which can also be bought in an array of colours rather than just cream or white.
 Venetian blinds are an evergreen, dependable choice, while the more fashion-conscious may want to opt for made to measure window shutters.
 All of these suggestions will give you the power to let the outside in when it suits without running the risk of letting others know your daily routines and habits.

 What other measures can I take to make my French doors as burglar-proof as possible?